ashanbrown/nolintlint/README.md

 # nolintlint

-nolintlint is a Go static analysis tool to find ill-formed or insufficiently explained nolint directives for golangci (or any other linter)
+nolintlint is a Go static analysis tool to find ill-formed or insufficiently explained `// nolint` directives for golangci (or any other linter)

 ## Installation